 Sec.
-3. The return of every election for officers of the Executive Department shall be sealed up and transmitted to the seat of Government by the returning officers, directed to the Spesker of the House of Representatives, who shall open and publish the same in the presence of a majority of the members of both Houses of the General Ass embly.
-The persons having the highest number of votes respectively, shall be declared duly elected; but if two or more be equal and highest in votes for the same, then one of them shall be chosen by joint ballot of both Houses of the General Assembly.-Contested elections shall be treason or attainder shall work corruption of determined by a joint vote of both Houses of the | blood or forfeiture.
-General Assembly, in such manner as shall be prescribed by law Sec.
-4 The Governor, before entering upon the duties of his office, shall, in the presence of the members of both branches of the General Assmor before any Justice of the Supreme Court, take an oath or affirmation, that he will support the constitution and laws of the United States and of the State of North-Carolina, and that he will faithfully perform the duties appertaining touthe office of Governor to which he has been deem expedient.
+3. The return of every election for officers of the Executive Department shall be sealed up and transmitted to the seat of Government by the returning officers, directed to the Speaker of the House of Representatives, who shall open and publish the same in the presence of a majority of the members of both Houses of the General Assembly.
+The persons basing the highest number embly.
+The persons having the highest number of votes respectively, shall be declared duly elected; but if two or more be equal and highest in votes for the same, then one of them shall be chosen by joint ballot of both Houses of the General Assembly.-Contested elections shall be determined by a joint vote of both Houses of the General Assembly, in such manner as, shall be prescribed by law

 Sec.
-6. The Governor shall have power to grant reprieves, commutations and pardons, after conviction, for all offences, (except in cases of impeachment,) upon such conditions as he may hink proper, subject to such regulations as may be provided by law relative to the manner of applying for pardons.
-He shall anually communicate to the General Assembly cach case of reprieve, commutation or pardon granted; stating the name of each convict, the crime for which he was convicted, the sentence and its date, the date of commutation, pardon, or reprieve, and the reasons therefor.
+4 The Governor, before entering upon the duties of his office, shall, in the presence of the members of both branches of the General Assmbly, or before any Justice of the Supreme Court, take an oath or affirmation, that he will support the constitution and laws of the United States and of the State of North-Carolina, and that he will faithfully perform the duties appertaining to the office of Governor to which he has been elected.

 Sec.
-5. The Governor shall reside at the seat of government of this State, and he shall, from time to time, give the General Assembly information of the affairs of the State, and recommend to their consideration such measures as he shall
+5. The Governor shall reside at the seat of government of this State, and he shall, from time to time, give the General Assembly information of the affairs of the State, and recommend to their consideration such measures as he shall deem expedient.